dustalov/greeb/README.md

 =end
 ```

-It is possible to extract tokens that were processed by the text
+Having obtained the sentence boundaries, it is possible to
-segmentator.
+extract tokens covered by these sentences.

 ```ruby
 text = 'Hello!
 How are you?'